MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/create-and-use-apps/remove-an-unmanaged-layer-for-ribbon.md

 1. Open **Advanced Settings**.
 1. Navigate to **Settings** > **Solutions**.
 1. Open an existing solution or create a new solution.

-1. Create a new solution.
-(The following steps aren't necessary if you already have an existing solution.)
+   To create a new solution, follow these steps:

-   1. Select **New** to create a new solution, set **Publisher** to your preferred publisher, or if you're unsure, use the default publisher for the organization.
+   1. Select **New** to create a new solution and set **Publisher** to your preferred publisher, or use your organization's default publisher if you're unsure.
-   1. Select **Entities**.
-   1. Select **Add Existing**.
+   1. Select **Entities** > **Add Existing**.
    1. Select the entity your ribbon component is defined on and select **OK**.
-   1. Make sure you uncheck the **Include entity metadata** and **Add all Assets** options before selecting **Finish**.
+   1. Make sure you clear the **Include entity metadata** and **Add all Assets** options before selecting **Finish**.
    1. Select **Save**.

 1. Select **Export Solution** and export the unmanaged solution.
 1. Extract the *.zip* file.
 1. Open the *customizations.xml* file.
-1. Locate the `<Entity>` node, child of the entity node you want to edit, and locate its child `<RibbonDiffXml>` node.
+1. Locate the child node `<Entity>` of the entity node you want to edit, and then locate its child node `<RibbonDiffXml>`.
 1. Locate the node to be deleted.

-   1. To remove a command, you must locate the `<CommandDefinition>` node with the ID of the command you want to delete.
+    - To delete a command, you must locate the `<CommandDefinition>` node with the ID of the command you want to delete.
-   1. To delete a `HideCustomAction`, you must locate the `<HideCustomAction>` node containing the ID of the item you want to remove.
+    - To delete a `HideCustomAction`, you must locate the `<HideCustomAction>` node containing the ID of the item you want to remove.
-   1. To delete an "Enable Rule" or "Display Rule," you must locate the `<RuleDefinitions>` node and then locate the child `<EnableRule>` or `<DisplayRule>` node having the ID of the item you want to delete.
+    - To delete an "Enable Rule" or "Display Rule," you must locate the `<RuleDefinitions>` node, and then locate the child node `<EnableRule>` or `<DisplayRule>` with the ID of the item you want to delete.

-   1. To remove a button, you must locate the `<CustomAction>` node with the ID of the `CustomAction` you want to delete.
-Or, locate and delete the `CustomAction` that contains the `<button>`, `<splitbutton>`, `<flyoutanchor>`, or `<group>` node having the ID of the control you want to delete.
+    - To delete a button, you must locate the `<CustomAction>` node with the ID of the `CustomAction` you want to delete.
+Or, locate and delete the `CustomAction` node that contains the `<button>`, `<splitbutton>`, `<flyoutanchor>`, or `<group>` node with the ID of the control you want to delete.

-   1. To remove a `LocLabel`, you must locate the `<LocLabel>` node with the ID of the `LocLabel` you want to delete.
+    - To delete a `LocLabel`, you must locate the `<LocLabel>` node with the ID of the `LocLabel` you want to delete.

-   1. To remove all ribbon customizations for this entity, replace the `<RibbonDiffXml>` with the default empty XMl as shown in the [Remove all unmanaged ribbon customizations](#remove-all-unmanaged-ribbon-customizations) section of this article.
+    - To delete all ribbon customizations for this entity, replace the `<RibbonDiffXml>` node with the default empty XML as shown in the [Remove all unmanaged ribbon customizations](#remove-all-unmanaged-ribbon-customizations) section of this article.

-1. Edit the `<RibbonDiffXml>` node and remove one or more appropriate nodes located as described above.
+1. Edit the `<RibbonDiffXml>` node and remove one or more appropriate nodes as described earlier.
 Make sure you don't unintentionally delete other nodes that might be present.
 1. Save the *customizations.xml* file.
 1. Add the modified *customizations.xml* file back to the *solution .zip* file.
 1. Import the solution file.